 Puff Pastry Mexican Breakfast Pizza is a delicious savory pastry perfect for breakfast or brunch.
 Just a few simple ingredients makes for a fancy looking but oh so tasty meal.

-My kids aren’t old enough to make breakfast for me for Mother’s Day, well they are, but its not worth the mess and I don’t quite trust them to use my stove just yet.
+My kids aren’t quite old enough to make breakfast for me for Mother’s Day yet, well they sort of are, but its not worth the mess and I don’t quite trust them to use my stove just yet.
 My husband always works weekends so I will be making my own breakfast this year.
 I will be whipping up this SUPER EASY Puff Pastry Mexican Breakfast Pizza.
 With coffee.
 And mimosas of course!

 This breakfast pizza starts off with a base of salsa instead of traditional pizza sauce.
 I used a Chipotle Black Bean and Corn Salsa for mine, you can use any salsas you like.
 I love the spice from the salsa as well as the addition of beans and corn all in one.
 You can use any salsa you like and add beans and corn separate.

 - Puff Pastry (1 rectangular sheet)

 - 1 C shredded Jack Cheese ( or any Mexican melting cheese such as Asadero or Manchego)

 - 5 Eggs, 1 reserved for egg wash

 - 1/2 tsp Salt

 - Sliced Jalapeños